 So your usual conversation ends up in a stop.
 You jumble your words or just run out of things to say.
 Connecting is hard.
 You are caught up in your mind, blanking when it’s your turn.

 Somehow shyness, anxiety or both are holding you back.
-As an another awkward silence sets in, you think: why does it feel so painful?
+As another awkward silence sets in, you think: why does it feel so painful?
 Why is it so hard to get to know people?
 This should be easier right?

 It would be much simpler if you could contribute freely to the conversation.
 Going beyond the small talk.
 Having fun and meaningful conversations.
 Feeling comfortable leading the dialogue.